-An insurer is required to pay for the following return to work assistance;
+An insurer is required to pay for work assistance, and retraining and education.

 When does an Insurer have to pay compensation for work assistance?

 An insurer is liable to pay compensation for work assistance if the worker returns to work with a new employer or in a new capacity with your pre-injury employer, if: